 Maximum Elective Hours in Courses for the Major or Minor

-No more than six semester hours within a major or a first teaching field may count as electives after the minimum requirements of the major or teaching field are fulfilled.
-Likewise, no more than six semester hours may be counted as electives in a minor or second teaching field once the minimums have been met.
+No more than six semester credit hours within a major or a first teaching field may count as electives after the minimum requirements of the major or teaching field are fulfilled.
+Likewise, no more than six semester credit hours may be counted as electives in a minor or second teaching field once the minimums have been met.
 Approval of elective credit beyond these maximums must be granted by the appropriate college dean.
-If the degree program requires electives, the number of free elective hours a student will complete depends on the number of hours a student may need to achieve the minimum hours and/or the 36 advanced total hours required.
+If the degree program requires electives, the number of free elective hours a student will complete depends on the number of hours a student may need to achieve the minimum hours, and/or the 36 advanced total hours required.

 Second Bachelor’s Degree

 For students who have already completed a first baccalaureate degree at an accredited college or university, with the approval of the department chair/school director and the college dean, the core curriculum requirements for that degree may be accepted in lieu of Texas State’s general education core curriculum.
-However, requirements associated with particular degrees, e.g., completion of the second semester of a modern language for a Bachelor of Arts degree, or Legislative requirements, e.g., history and government course requirements, must be included in an approved program for a second baccalaureate degree.
+However, requirements associated with particular degrees, e.g., completion of the second semester of a modern language for a Bachelor of Arts degree, or legislative requirements, e.g., history and government course requirements, must be included in an approved program for a second baccalaureate degree.

 Dual Bachelor’s Degrees

 A student who fulfills the specified requirements for two different majors authorized under a single degree has completed a double major and will receive a single diploma.
 Both majors appear on the diploma.
 Contact your advising center for more information on what programs have double majors.

 Time Limit for Earning a Degree

-Students may graduate under the requirements for the degree set forth in the Texas State catalog in force during the session in which they first enroll, provided they graduate within six years from the end of the session.
+Students may graduate under the requirements for the degree set forth in the Texas State catalog in force during the semester in which they first enroll, provided they graduate within six years from the end of the semester.
 Transfer students who have been assigned a Texas State catalog based on their first semester at a Texas junior college have six years from the end of the semester upon which their catalog designation was based to graduate, not six years from their initial semester at Texas State.
 After the expiration of such a period of time, students may have to meet requirements outlined in the current catalog.
 “Requirements for the Degree” refers to the pattern of courses and grade-point averages required for graduation.
 It does not include other rules and regulations such as probation and suspension criteria, requirements for admission to courses or programs, etc.

 Transfer Credit from Two-Year Colleges